How much does your CPA or financial advisor know about the defined benefit plan tax deduction? Probably not much.

 - Examine your cash position

 Even though your tax situation may dictate a large plan contribution, you might not have the cash position.
 You might be thinking of purchasing equipment or looking to retain cash in the business.
+The good news is that you can fund the plan up to the date you file your business tax return (including any extension).
+This will bring you some funding flexibility.

 - Execute funding goal